 What the Sensors Recorded

 Static in the relay chamber intensified by 340%.
 The walls began to vibrate.
-The Collective's equipment registered frequencies outside normal electromagnetic range.
+The equipment registered frequencies outside normal electromagnetic range.

 Eleven minutes.
 Fourteen people died in a room filled with light that should not have existed.
 The electromagnetic luminescence flared from ghost-blue to brilliant white.
 The relay chamber's walls became conduits — not reflecting light but generating it.